Mount Gerizim Temple: Archaeology

 From 1983 to 2006, the remains of the sanctuary were uncovered over more than nineteen seasons of archaeological excavations led by Yitzhak Magen, Staff Officer of Archaeology for the Israeli Civil Administration of Judea and Samaria Area, at Jabal al-Tur, the highest peak of Mount Gerizim.
 The excavations occurred in the present-day West Bank, where archaeological work is often controversial due to the territory's disputed legal status.
-The excavators identified two main phases at the site: the sacred precinct from the Persian period – c. mid-fifth century CE, and the sacred precinct from the Hellenistic period, constructed under the reign of Antiochus III.
+The excavators identified two main phases at the site: the sacred precinct from the Persian period – c. mid-fifth century BCE, and the sacred precinct from the Hellenistic period, constructed under the reign of Antiochus III.
 During the Hellenistic period, a city emerged around the sanctuary.

 No physical remnants of the temple structure have been found, likely due to later constructions that took place on the site, such as the church of Mary Theotokos, built by Emperor Zeno (474–491 CE) after the Samaritan revolt of 484, and additional fortifications by Emperor Justinian I in the 6th century.
 The temple itself is believed to have been located in the sanctuary's western section, probably encircled by a surrounding wall.